GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/chips/index.md

 ## Demo

-A demo on Glitch will walk you through how Partitioned cookies work and how you can inspect them in DevTools.
+A demo on Glitch will walk you through how partitioned cookies work and how you can inspect them in DevTools.

 Site A embeds an iframe from Site B which uses JavaScript to set two cookies: a partitioned and unpartitioned cookie.
 Site B displays all cookies accessible from that location using [`document.cookie`](https://developer.mozilla.org/docs/Web/API/Document/cookie).

-When third-party cookies are blocked, site B will only be able to set and access the cookie with the Partitioned attribute in cross-site context.
+When third-party cookies are blocked, site B will only be able to set and access the cookie with the `Partitioned` attribute in cross-site context.

 When third-party cookies are allowed, site B is able to also set and access the unpartitioned cookie.